 Why amenities and sense of community are essential for not losing tenants

 No doubt, attracting and retaining tenants is one of the biggest challenges for any building.
 Yes, there are factors that cannot be controlled by landlords.
-One example of this is the change in the competitive landscape especially now with the rise of coworking and players like Knotel or WeWork.
+One example of this is the change in the competitive landscape with the rise of coworking.
 Another example is the demographic changes in the target market (we’ve heard that millennial word so many times it is almost like we are studying an alien species).
 It is true, however, that the so-called “mobile generation” has changed how we think about economy and product or services.
 Why should that be different in real estate?

 Everything as a service